guardian/editions/README.md

-# editions
+# Editions

-The future Daily Edition app.
+The Guardian Editions app includes the UK Daily edition, Australia Weekend and other special editions.
+The app is available on Android and iOS phones and tablets.

 ## Setup